Fatal Rainier Valley house fire likely caused by marijuana grow light, investigators say

 Fire investigators ruled the fire an accident and determined it was most likely caused by a marijuana grow light located too close to combustibles.

-Investigators believe a fatal Rainier Valley house fire on New Year’s Eve was caused by a marijuana grow light, according to Seattle Fire Department.
+Investigators believe a fatal Rainier Valley house fire on New Year’s Eve was caused by a marijuana grow light, according to the Seattle Fire Department.

 Two people died in the early-morning house fire in the 9200 block of Spear Place South.
 Tood Vongsay, 75, and Fou Parn, 58, died of smoke inhalation and thermal injury, according to the King County Medical Examiner’s office.